 ISB adheres to the rigorous academic framework of the International Baccalaureate (IB).
 In February 2016, after a two-year verification process, we became officially authorised as an IB World School for the Primary Years Programme.
-We anticipate applying for candidacy for the IB’s Middle Years Programme in the fall of 2016.
+We are currently a candidate school for the IB Middle Years Programme.

 Primary Years Programme (PYP)